Guidance for Spring 2021

 Reporting Students to the Office of Student Conduct

 If a faculty member needs to report one or more students to the Office of Student Conduct, they should use the Public Health Directive Concern Report.
-For students who make honest mistakes regarding mark use, social distancing, etc., and who cooperate and correct their behavior, reporting should be unnecessary.
+For students who make honest mistakes regarding mask use, social distancing, etc., and who cooperate and correct their behavior, reporting should be unnecessary.
 The online form should be used for students who display blatant defiance or disregard for the safety of those around them.
 Faculty should also bear in mind that it may take some time for the Office of Student Conduct to adjudicate these cases fairly; in particular, after a report about a student is made, it will not be possible for the Office of Student Conduct to make a decision about disciplinary actions before the next class meeting.

-Student confidentiality will be an important issue.
-UofSC faculty should remember that they cannot provide the name, identifying characteristics such as age or gender, or the number of students in their classes who test positive for COVID-19.
+Faculty cannot provide the name, identifying characteristics such as age or gender, or the number of students in their classes who test positive for COVID-19.
 This information is protected by the Family Educational Rights and Privacy Act (FERPA) and exempt from disclosure pursuant to South Carolina’s Freedom of Information Act (FOIA).
 FERPA prohibits faculty from disclosing personally identifiable information (PII) from our student’s education records and defines PII to include information that can be used to distinguish or trace an individual’s identity either directly or indirectly through linkages with other information.
 Because of the limited number of students enrolled in a particular class with a known faculty member on campus, the faculty member cannot release any form of COVID-19 testing data without potentially identifying particular students.
 In addition, FOIA exempts medical records from the definition of public records subject to disclosure.

 In all situations where students have significant absences that impair completion, an instructor should be lenient in offering students the option of an incomplete (I) grade.
 Incompletes are normally reserved for situations in which a student’s ability to complete coursework in the normally allotted time is impaired by “unanticipated illness, accident, work-related responsibility, family hardship, or verified learning disability.”
 Faculty are encouraged to interpret these criteria expansively.
 For example, a student who is quarantined, whether because the student themselves had a positive test for coronavirus or because there were indications of illness in someone with whom the student had been in close contact, may be considered to have a legitimate illness-related reason for failing to complete all their coursework.
 However, before completing arrangements to allow a student to receive an incomplete, faculty should require students to first talk with their academic and financial aid advisors as incomplete grades may affect financial aid eligibility and degree progression.

 Under appropriate circumstances early in the semester, faculty may also advise students to withdraw from the course.
 If serious impediments to a student’s completion of the course occur later in the semester, undergraduates may be advised to petition for a late “hardship” withdrawal.
 A similar process is available to graduate students through the Graduate School.
-A petition for late withdrawal may be the best option for a student who misses much of the later portions of the course due to circumstances related to the pandemic.
+A petition for late withdrawal may be the best option for a student who misses much of the later portions of a course due to circumstances related to the pandemic.

 For additional information and syllabus statement examples please refer to the CTE’s Syllabus Template Resource page.
 Examples are for guidance only and not to be considered standard University policy.